Everything you need to know.

-There are not taxes charged on childcare costs.
+There are no taxes on childcare costs.

 Two of our locations have infant programs and we have started children as young as 6 weeks old.

 No. Our program provides care on a 24 hour, 7 day week basis for parents working or attending school during non-traditional hours.
-That care is provided within a standard time-frame of acceptable hours.

 We are not a drop-in Centre.
 We ask for drop off and pick up times in order to staff within the ratio requirements of our programs.
 If you are going to be much earlier or much later we ask you to call us and advise us so that we can staff accordingly.
 We also like to let your child know if you are going to be late, as children sense a change in their routines.
 Dinner will be provided for your child if you are booking later than 6:00 pm

-We would love to be able to say yes to this question however, some clients have had “wants” that we were not able to meet in our almost 30 years of service.
+We would love to be able to say yes to this question however, some clients have had “wants” that we were not able to meet in our almost 40 years of service.
 Our programs are very service oriented and we pride ourselves on being able to find solutions which work for most families.

 We work with an open and direct method of communication.
 Staff will keep you informed even on those evenings when you can’t spend too much time, or when we are busy with others.
 We are a phone call or email away from any question you have and we will make the time to keep you informed.

-This is the traditional type of program offered by most Agencies between the hours of 7am to 5:30pm.
+This is the traditional type of program offered by most Agencies between the hours of 7am to 6:00pm.

 Extended care is care outside of traditional hours and/or days of care: ie prior to 7:00am or after 6:00pm.
 Saturday/Sunday care.

-Infant 1/3; Toddler 1/5; Preschool 1/8 Kindergarten 1/12 and S/A is 1/15:
+Infant 1:3; Toddler 1:5; Preschool 1:8 Kindergarten 1:12 and Schoolage is 1:15